mihail-m/CP-implementations/4-Graphs/README.md

 - <p>We want to visit every vertex only once so we need to keep track of which vertixes we have visited. (bool visited[]).<br>

    Let v be the vertex we are currenlty at.
-First we need to mark it as visited and then we need to visit all of it's neighbours that aren't allready visited.
+First we need to mark it as visited and then we need to recursively visit all of it's neighbours that aren't allready visited.
 When there are no more vertexes that are not visited, we are done.

    We consider every vertex only once and we consider each edge twice (once from evert direction) => O(n + m).</p>